Huntington Services

 SUBTERRANEAN TERMITES-

-Moisture sources for termites in your home- Subterranean termites (unlike drywood termites) require moisture to survive or thrive in
+Moisture sources for termites in your home-

-a home; thus infestations are often found when remodeling a bathroom or kitchen area.
-In bathrooms, termites gain entrance into the
+remodeling a bathroom or kitchen area.
+In bathrooms, termites gain entrance into the structure from the tub-trap cut-out in the slab, up

-slab.
-Other entry points for subterranean termites are seams in floating or supported concrete slabs, behind exterior siding or stucco
+subterranean termites are seams in floating or supported concrete slabs, behind exterior siding or stucco that is in contact with soil, up

-that is in contact with soil, up settling cracks, plumbing protrusion lines or expansion cracks in garages.
-If the structure is a crawlspace,
+settling cracks, plumbing protrusion lines or expansion cracks in garages.
+If the structure is over a crawlspace, termites can be found

-then termites can be found building free-standing tubing from the ground to the floor joists, constructing tubing up the foundation walls, or
+building free-standing tubing from the ground to the floor joists, constructing tubing up foundation walls, or behind the rim joists and

-behind the rim joist and beneath the mud sills (coming from behind stucco that is in direct contact with soil) and tubing can be found
+beneath mud sills (entering from behind stucco that is in direct contact with soil).
+Tubing can also be found building up pier post supports.

 Ground contact a must for this termite- Subterranean termites must maintain contact with the soil for replenishing purposes unless